ispras/qdt/README.md

 git submodule update --recursive
 ```

-QDT works with a build directory.
+The toolset works with a build directory.
-Hence, QEMU have to be configured first.
+Hence, QEMU build system have to be configured.
-Of course, the QEMU build dependencies have to to be satisfied first.
+Of course, the QEMU build dependencies must be satisfied first.

 ```bash
 sudo apt-get build-dep qemu